Jury: Jury nullification

-Jury equity

-In the United Kingdom, a similar power exists, often called "jury equity".
+In the United Kingdom, a similar power exists, often called jury equity.
 This enables a jury to reach a decision in direct contradiction with the law if they feel the law is unjust.
 This can create a persuasive precedent for future cases, or render prosecutors reluctant to bring a charge – thus a jury has the power to influence the law.

 The standard justification of jury equity is taken from the final few pages of Lord Devlin's book Trial by Jury.
 Devlin explained jury equity through two now-famous metaphors: that the jury is "the lamp that shows that freedom lives" and that it is a "little parliament".
 The second metaphor emphasises that, just as members of parliament are generally dominated by government but can occasionally assert their independence, juries are usually dominated by judges but can, in extraordinary circumstances, throw off this control.
 Devlin thereby sought to emphasise that neither jury equity nor judicial control is set in stone.

 Perhaps the best example of modern-day jury equity in England and Wales was the acquittal of Clive Ponting, on a charge of revealing secret information, under section 2 of the Official Secrets Act 1911 in 1985.
 Mr Ponting's defence was that the revelation was in the public interest.
 The trial judge directed the jury that "the public interest is what the government of the day says it is" – effectively a direction to the jury to convict.
 Nevertheless, the jury returned a verdict of not guilty.

 Another example is the acquittal in 1989 of Michael Randle and Pat Pottle, who confessed in open court to charges of springing the Soviet spy George Blake from Wormwood Scrubs Prison and smuggling him to East Germany in 1966.
 Pottle successfully appealed to the jury to disregard the judge's instruction that they consider only whether the defendants were guilty in law, and assert a jury's ancient right to throw out a politically motivated prosecution, in this case, compounded by its cynical untimeliness.

 In Scotland (with a separate legal system from that of England and Wales) although technically the "not guilty" verdict was originally a form of jury nullification, over time the interpretation has changed so that now the "not guilty" verdict has become the normal one when a jury is not persuaded of guilt and the "not proven" verdict is only used when the jury is not certain of innocence or guilt.
 It is absolutely central to Scottish and English law that there is a presumption of innocence.
-It is not a trivial distinction since any shift in the burden of proof is a significant change which undermines the safeguard for the citizen.
+It is not a trivial distinction, since any shift in the burden of proof is a significant change which undermines the safeguard for the citizen.